 To implement the CoSC mechanism at a low cost, we adopt a two-phase finetuning approach.
 In the first phase, termed the \textbf{CoSC foundational learning}, LLMs are trained with a relatvely small volume of seeding data generated from GPT-4, equipping them with a baseline proficiency in the CoSC methodology.
 In particular, we prompt GPT-4 with training questions from MATH \citep{hendrycks2021measuring} and GSM8K \citep{cobbe2021training} datasets to generate mathematical reasoning trajectories that adhere to the CoSC protocol.
 Specifically, each generated trajectory consists of program-of-thoughts code, program output, a two-step verification process that ensures the alignment of the question with both the generated program and the resulting output, and a conclusion to determine whether the trajectory should be refined or if the final answer can be provided.

-Utilizing GPT-4 can be expensive, especially when dealing with large volumes of training data.
-Alternatively, we propose a cost-free method to further boost performance through self-enhancement in the second phase.
-This second phase, referred to as \textbf{CoSC self-enhancement}, builds upon the foundational learning by further adapting the LLMs obtained from the first phase with self-generated trajectories.
-These trajectories are produced by the models trained in the foundational phase, allowing for the generation of a substantial volume of data without additional GPT-4 intervention.
+Using GPT-4 can be expensive, especially when dealing with large volumes of training data.
+Alternatively, we propose a cost-free method to further boost performance through self enhancement in the second phase.
+The second phase, referred to as \textbf{CoSC self enhancement}, builds upon foundational learning by further adapting the LLMs obtained from the first phase with self-generated trajectories.
+These trajectories are produced by the models trained in the foundational phase, allowing for the generation of a substantial volume of data without GPT-4 intervention.
 In both phases, we retain only the trajectories whose answers match the ground-truth labels of the corresponding questions.